ssmlee04/blog/_posts/2016-03-04-ssl-vulnerabilities.md

 $ openssl s_client -connect localhost:443
 ```

-Anyways just make sure your server supports as little connection protocals as possible so that you don't need to worry about those things.
+Anyways just make sure your server supports as little connection protocals as possible so that you don't need to worry about those things later.

 --